AFRICAN DEVELOPMENT REVIEW-REVUE AFRICAINE DE DEVELOPPEMENT

 Journal of Financial Economic Policy is a premier academic journal published by EMERALD GROUP PUBLISHING LTD, focusing on the intersection of finance and economics.
 Through rigorous peer-reviewed research, the journal aims to advance understanding of financial policies and economic frameworks, addressing critical issues faced by financial markets and institutions.
 With an ISSN of 1757-6385 and an E-ISSN of 1757-6393, it serves as a reputable source of information for researchers, professionals, and students alike.
 The journal operates within the United Kingdom and is recognized for its contributions to the fields of economics and finance, achieving a Q3 category ranking in both disciplines as per the 2023 metrics.
 This places it within the top half of journals in its category according to Scopus ranks, demonstrating a solid impact in the academic community.
 Although it is not an open-access journal, the insights and analyses published are invaluable for those seeking to grasp complex financial phenomena and develop effective policies.
 The journal’s scope encompasses a wide range of topics relevant to contemporary finance and economic strategies, making it an essential resource for ongoing scholarly discourse and practical applications.

-Exploring the Dynamics of Local Economic Growth
+Navigating the Complexities of Economic Growth